 Massachusetts suspected gas explosions hits dozens of homes and buildings, officials say

-Massachusetts authorities confirmed at least 39 homes or buildings were hit Thursday night as "suspected gas explosions" hit several communities outside of Boston.
+At least four people were injured in Massachusetts Thursday night after "suspected gas explosions" tore through several communities outside of Boston, officials confirmed.

-State Police (MSP) tweeted that while dozens of locations were confirmed to be affected by "fires and explosions" in the towns of Lawrence, Andover and North Andover, the number "will grow.
+Preliminary numbers estimate that between 60 to 100 homes in the Merrimack Valley caught fire in the towns of Lawrence, Andover and North Andover, Methuen Police Chief Joseph Soloman said.

+State Police (MSP) confirmed on Twitter that at least 70 locations were affected by fires, explosions and "investigations of gas odor."

 Residents in the aforementioned towns that are serviced by Columbia Gas of Massachusetts "should evacuate their homes immediately if they have not already done so," police advised.
+Gas service was shut down by the company to roughly 8,000 customers.

 "Numerous evacuations of neighborhoods where there are gas odors are underway," MSP tweeted.
-While they added it's "far too early to speculate on cause," Columbia Gas is worked to depressurize its gas lines, which "will take some time."
+While they added it's "far too early to speculate on cause," Columbia Gas is working to depressurize its gas lines, which "will take some time."

+National Grid is cutting electricity to the three towns "to limit spark-started fires."

-Methuen Police Chief Joseph Solomon said that in Lawrence alone, there are roughly 20 to 25 homes on fire.
+Solomon said that in Lawrence alone, there are roughly 20 to 25 homes on fire.
 He said there are so many fires "you can't even see the sky."

 Soloman said there are no fires in Methuen, but the town's emergency officials are sending aid to areas in need.